-There truly is no definitive answer for this question, as you can choose between a four stringed bass, a five stringed bass, or a six stringed bass.
+There truly is no definitive answer to this question, as you can choose between a four-stringed bass, a five-stringed bass, or a six-stringed bass.
 The decision you end up making will ultimately depend on your budget, your experience, and your style.

-There are still a whole range of notes and chords that you can play on four strings; most famous rock and metal bands have a bass guitar that only has four strings.
+There is still a whole range of notes and chords that you can play on four strings; most famous rock and metal bands have a bass guitar that only has four strings.

-Having less strings means that you have less to worry about when you’re performing live, which means that you can enjoy rocking out even more.
-Also, playing on a four stringed bass guitar really will allow new musicians to refine proper playing techniques, as well as having the ability to develop a personal playing style.
+Having fewer strings means that you have less to worry about when you’re performing live, which means that you can enjoy rocking out even more.
+Also, playing on a four-stringed bass guitar really will allow new musicians to refine proper playing techniques, as well as having the ability to develop a personal playing style.

 Your fingers are going to do have to do a lot more stretching around the neck of the guitar, which is going to take some practice, especially if you’re not used to laying a guitar with that many strings.

-If you’ve never played bass guitar, I would highly recommend that you start out on a four stringed guitar.
+If you’ve never played bass guitar, I would highly recommend that you start out with a four-stringed guitar.
 Even if you have experience playing an acoustic guitar or an electric guitar, learning bass guitar will be a brand new experience where you’re going to have to learn to shape and refine your playing techniques.